-Fine, Farkash & Parlapiano is housed in a historic residential building located at 622 Northeast First Street, and was shipped to Gainesville by railroad in approximately 1904 and assembled on site.
+Fine, Farkash & Parlapiano, P.A.’s main office can be found in the beautiful and historic residence at 622 Northeast First Street in Downtown Gainesville, Florida.
+The building was actually shipped to Gainesville by railroad in approximately 1904 and assembled on site.

-Thomas Stevens, a bank bookkeeper and his family owned the house from approximately 1910 to 1926.
+Thomas Stevens, a bank bookkeeper, and his family owned the house from approximately 1910 to 1926.
 From 1942 to 1982 Ina Jo Wrench, a pioneer woman and realtor had her home and office there.
-When purchased in 1982 the house was in a dilapidated state.
-The pain staking conversion of the house to the Law Offices of Fine, Farkash & Parlapiano, P.A. was begun in 1982 and completed in 1984.
-The house has been on tours sanctioned and conducted by Historic Gainesville, Inc.
+Prior to the conversion of the residence to the Law Offices of Fine, Farkash & Parlapiano, P.A. in 1982, University students often rented our rooms in the house.
+The painstaking renovations began when purchased in 1982, as the house was in a dilapidated state, and were completed in 1984.
+Since the doors of Fine, Farkash & Parlapiano, P.A. opened the house has been on tours sanctioned and conducted by Historic Gainesville, Inc.